 You may also like: The Skype Interview; Getting hired To Teach English Abroad

 Teaching English overseas can be a tremendous opportunity to see the world, meet a lot of interesting and partially insane people, eat things you never knew existed, wake up in a state of euphoria, learn who you are as a person and just live your life.
-I hope what I mentioned in this article assists in your search for a position.
+I hope you have found this article useful.
+Feel free to leave a comment.
+Trolling is encouraged!

 For more on teaching methodology, read Ten Rules For Being a Great ESL Teacher.